Airbase (DJ): History

 What started out as a hobby soon turned into a career in the trance scene.
 His popular works include remixes and original trance productions since landing his first recording contract in 2001.
 Although it is common practice in electronic genres for artists to use several aliases, Jezper is particularly notorious for having over a dozen pseudonyms.
 They include Scarab, First & Andre (together with his brother), Ozone, Moon, Inner State, J., J.E.Z.P., J.L.N.D., JZ, Loken, Mono, Narthex, One Man Army, Parc, Rah, and Mika J. However, since around 2005 he's been focusing almost exclusively on the Airbase moniker.

 He continues to influence and be influenced by other artists.
 Tiësto, in April 2007, released his fifth solo album Elements of Life.
 During the release party, he played one of Airbase's mixes, "Medusa".
 After that, Airbase remixed one of Tiësto's songs: "Break My Fall".

 In June 2009, Jezper began working on his first full-length album, We Might Fall.
 The album was released on 21 February 2011.

 Additionally, he is hosting a monthly radio show called Re-Mix on the online radio station Afterhours.FM, which was later renamed to "Touchdown Airbase".

-In 2005 together with his brother, Andre Söderlund, composed the anthem of Sensation event in Belgium under the name First and Andre with "Widescreen".
+In 2005, together with his brother, Andre Söderlund, composed the anthem of Sensation event in Belgium under the name First and Andre with "Widescreen".

 Personal life

-Jezper made a personal announcement on his Airbase website on 1 October 2008, stating that on 27 September 2008 he got engaged to his then girlfriend, Jessica Ramboldt, who provided lyrics as Floria Ambra for Airbase's single "Denial", "Interfere" and "Wonders".
+Jezper made a personal announcement on his Airbase website on 1 October 2008, stating that on 27 September 2008 he had gotten engaged to his then girlfriend, Jessica Ramboldt, who provided lyrics as Floria Ambra for Airbase's single "Denial", "Interfere" and "Wonders".

 Jezper is also one of the three original creators of the dance music website Trance.nu.
 Jezper is also credited with the base layout and graphics on the Trance.nu website.

-Aside from his musical career, he's also known for being a gear head.
-Together with longtime friend Tommie Podzemski, he hosts the weekly Swedish podcast "Slashat" where tech, IT, gadgets and web related news are being discussed.
+Aside from his musical career, he is also known for being a gearhead.
+Together with longtime friend Tommie Podzemski, he hosts the weekly Swedish podcast "Slashat" where tech, IT, gadgets and web-related news are discussed.

 On 5 March 2010 it was reported that Jezper emailed Apple CEO Steve Jobs directly, asking if iPhone to iPad tethering was possible.
 The answer, directly from Steve Jobs, was "No".